adrianmo/aks-flux/README.md

-# gitops-demo
+# aks-flux

+This repo is intented as a guidance on how to create a GitOps workflow with Azure Kubernetes Service (AKS) and Flux CD, including secret management with Mozilla SOPS and Azure Key Vault.

-In this article you are going to learn how to do secret management with Flux CD and Azure Key Vault.
-First, we will create a Kubernetes cluster in Azure Kubernetes Service (AKS).
-Then, we will install and configure Flux CD to automatically sync our manifests from the Git repository to the cluster.
-Finally, we configure Mozilla SOPS in Flux CD, which will use a cryptographic key from Key Vault to decrypt our secrets.
+By following the steps in this repo you are going to learn how to set up a fully automated GitOps workflow where your apps will be automatically deployed when you update their definitions in the repo.
+First, we will create a cluster in [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service) and configure Flux CD.
+Then, we will create a sample demo application.
+And, finally, we will learn how to do secret management in a GitOps way with Mozilla SOPS and Azure Key Vault.

+## Architecture

+...

 ## Create a Kubernetes cluster